What Should You Expect After a Colostomy Closure?

 When your child starts passing stool, the stool is usually liquid.
 You child may have many liquid stools until the colon gets used to taking in more water.
 These loose frequent stools can last from one to three weeks after surgery.

-Since the child's skin in this area may not have been in contact with stool before, the skin may be very sensitive.
+Since the child's skin in this area may not have been in contact with stool before, or in a long time, the skin may be very sensitive.
 Children who wear diapers could get a bad diaper rash.

 Preventing Diaper Rash